Vapes

 What is it?

 Vapes can resemble a variety of objects including cigarettes, cigars, pipes, or everyday items such as pens, USB memory sticks, and larger cylindrical or rectangular devices.
-Vapes and e-cigarettes are also known as pens, pods, Jul, e-hookah, electronic nicotine delivery systems (ENDS), and smartsmoker.
+Vapes and e-cigarettes are also known as pens, pods, e-hookah, electronic nicotine delivery systems (ENDS), and smartsmoker.

-The liquids contained within a vape are first heated within their electronic devices into a vapour which is then inhaled.
+The liquids contained within a vape are heated within their electronic devices into a vapour which is then inhaled.

 VAPING LAWS